Blendify/blender-manual/blender_docs/manual/rigging/posing/editing.rst

 Selecting Bones
 ===============

-Selection in *Pose mode* is very similar to the one in :doc:`Edit mode </rigging/armatures/bones/selecting>`, with a few specificities:
+Selection in *Pose Mode* is very similar to the one in :doc:`Edit Mode </rigging/armatures/bones/selecting>`, with a few specificities:

-- You can only select *whole bones* in *Pose mode*, not roots/tips...
+- You can only select *whole bones* in *Pose Mode*, not roots/tips...
 - You can select bones based on their group and/or layer, through the *Select Grouped* pop-up menu :kbd:`Shift-G`:

   - To select all bones belonging to the same group(s) as the selected ones,